weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 xf] <a} ={x|f(x) <a} nn {x|f(x) > - a}.

 11.17 Theorem Let {f,} be a sequence of measurable functions.
-For x € X, put
+For x  \in  X, put

 gx) =supf(x) (n=1,2,3,..),
 h(x) = lim sup f(x).